 It’s your first foray into facial hair.
-Start simple.
+Start with one of the simplest facial hair styles.
 Work on your short game.
 Put down the razor for a day or two and rock the permanent five o’clock shadow.
 It’s the easiest way to dip your toe into the waters of an ocean of beard options.
 From here you may never look back.
 Maybe you’ll sculpt that bad boy into some artistically styled sideburns a la Ludacris.
 Or maybe you’ll exchange your shaving razor for an ax, let your beard grow unchecked, build an impressive collection of flannel shirts and become the first person to list “Freelance Lumberjack” as their occupation on their LinkedIn profile.
 Ok, so that’s a bit of a stretch, but our point is, beard opportunities abound once you take the first step and step up your stubble game.
 Speaking of “opportunities,” many ladies find stubble sexy (witness the appeal of the Trim Shady style icons listed here) so you may also up your chances of scoring with this look.

 1. Don’t shave for a day or two (depending on how quickly your hair grows).